Faculty and Staff Directory

 CV Link: Moon CV

-Seungho Moon, Ed.D., is an assistant professor in Teaching and Learning.
-Before joining LUC in 2015, he was an assistant professor of Curriculum Studies at Oklahoma State University for four years.
+Seungho Moon, Ed.D., is an associate professor in Teaching and Learning.
 His research and passion center on releasing the social imagination for promoting equity and justice in education by interrogating interdisciplinary knowledge in Curriculum Studies and transnational theories.
 Projects in this vein encompass investigating cutting-edge discourse in curriculum and instruction, developing innovative research methodologies, and advancing cross-cultural conversation in the field of Curriculum Studies.

 “Look at things as if they could be otherwise…” (Maxine Greene)